JuanGo500/xbok/Computation/Languages/Flutter/Dart.md

 - Every object is an instance of a class
 - Except the class Object, every class only has one superclass
 - Functions are objects
 - 'implements' uses classes as interfaces of other classes.
 Dart doesn't have explicit interfaces.
-Abstract class can be use as interface
+Abstract class can be used as interface
 - 'extends' is used for inheritance
 - 'with' is used for mixins.
 A mixin is like an interface but with optional implementation.
 A class can be used as a mixin if it has no constructor.
 - 'on' restricts the usage of a mixin for certain classes.